The first woman to have an ovary frozen before the onset of puberty has given birth to a baby boy.

 As reported by the BBC, the technique involves taking tiny slivers of tissue containing primordial follicles, which are then mixed with cryoprotective agents, slowly reduced in temperature to -196 C and stored under liquid nitrogen.

 The operation to remove Moaza’s ovarian tissue took place in the Leeds Teaching Hospitals Trust.

 “ This is a fantastic outcome and we are very proud to have played a part in this very significant world first.”

 Earlier this year a cancer patient from Edinburgh became the first UK woman to give birth following a transplant of her frozen ovary tissue.

 Last year a woman in Belgium gave birth using ovarian tissue frozen when she was 13.
 Unlike Moaza, she had begun going through puberty when her ovary was removed.

 The first woman in the world to give birth following the transplantation of her own ovarian tissue was in 2004.

 Professor Picton is currently working on a technique to enable frozen immature eggs to be grown and fertilised in a lab before the embryo is transplanted into the mother.

-Journalists should contact the University of Leeds press office: email@example.com or call 0113 34 34031.
+Journalists should email the University of Leeds press office: email@example.com.